XuanL17/Mjolnir/README.md

 ## **Experiments**
 ---
 ### **Notes**

-We exclude our trained Gradient Diffusion Model:
+Our trained Gradient Diffusion Model is excluded from the provided code package.
+To successfully run the code, please follow these steps:

+1. **Prepare Gradient Data**
-1. Prepare your gradient data to train your own Gradient Diffusion Model;
+   Prepare your own clean gradient data to train the Gradient Diffusion Model.
+Detailed instructions for data preparation and model training are available in the *Methodology* section of our paper.

+2. **Train the Gradient Diffusion Model**
+   Train your Gradient Diffusion Model using the prepared data.

+3. **Save the Trained Model**
-2. Download your trained model to the folder “saved_train_models” and run main.py.
+   Once training is complete, save the trained model in the folder named 'saved_train_models'.

+4. **Run the Code**
+   Execute `main.py`.

 ### **Experimental Setups**